devsecops-workshop/workshop-guide/content/4-outer-loop/_index.md

 {{% /notice %}}

 - Click **Create**
-- In the main menu left, click on **Pipelines** and observe how the Tekton Pipeline is created adn run
+- In the main menu left, click on **Pipelines** and observe how the Tekton Pipeline is created and run.

 Now your build pipeline has been set up and is ready.
 There is one more step in preparation of the security part of this workshop.
 We need a way to build and deploy from an older image with some security issues in it.
 For that we will add another **ImageStream Tag** in the default `Java` **ImageStream** that points to an older version.